slutzo/saucepan/README.md

 Depending on your ALU's firmware version, the ALU interface may only display a single level of your file system hierarchy.
 So a UCE located in "Maze/Digging" will show up under "Maze".

+You can force the automatic organization to only use a single level of folders by specifying the "--flatten" flag.

 You can find the catver.ini files for mame2003, mame2003plus, mame2010, and fbneo in saucepan's defaults directory.
 Note that these are not verbatim copies of catver.ini; some minor modifications have been